SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: Data and Models

 \subsection{Zodiacal Emission Model}

 The 5.2 -- 38\,\micron\ range covered by \Spitzer/IRS is contaminated by significant foreground emission that arises from warm dust in the Solar System; this emission is often referred to as zodiacal light \citep[e.g.,][]{reach_2003}.
 The zodiacal light is time variable, as observers within the Solar System view it from different locations within the spatial distribution of dust throughout an orbit around the Sun.
 Across all IRS observations its intensity can vary by almost a factor of five, but the spectral shape does not vary significantly.
-In this work, we used the zodiacal emission model (ZEM) from \cite{kelsall_1998} evaluated for the ephemeris of \Spitzer.
+In this work, we used the model from \cite{kelsall_1998}, which estimates various components of foreground and background emission.
+We primarily use the zodiacal emission model (ZEM), evaluated for the ephemeris of \Spitzer, but we also use the Galactic ISM estimates as a cut for finding suitably dark background regions.